openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operations-specifications/matrix/Inverse_14.rst

    * As explained above, it is enough to compute det(U), since det(U) = det(A).
    * det(U) is just a multiplication of its diagonal elements.
-   * Account for each row swap in the LU decomposition step - for every row swap, swap the sign of the dereminant.
+   * Account for each row swap in the LU decomposition step - for every row swap, swap the sign of the determinant.
    * Multiply all elements of A^(-1) by the determinant to obtain the adjugate matrix.

 6. Return the computed matrix.